stefantalpalaru/deluge-default-trackers/README.md

 Private torrents are excluded on purpose, because their metadata is not supposed to reach public trackers.

+Besides manually creating the default tracker list, you can also load it (periodically) from a URL.

 ## Installation

 * create the egg with